onzfonz/comp227/src/content/0/en/part0d.md

 #### Link WebStorm to nvm

-This last one is important as it tells Webstorm where our node version is, which helps with IDE integration.
+This last one is important as it tells WebStorm where our node version is, which helps with IDE integration.
 Back in the Settings window, type ***Node interpreter*** in the search box, which should lead you to *Languages & Frameworks->Node.js*.
 Click on the Node interpreter dropdown, and select ***Add...->Add local...***.
-Click the home button, then select ***.nvm/current/bin/node.exe*** and click ***OK*** to close both windows.
+Click the home button, then select ***.nvm/current/bin/node.exe*** and click ***OK*** to close both Windows.

-Because we will be working with a lot of repsositories, it makes sense that all new projects have these same settings.
+Because we will be working with a lot of repositories, it makes sense that all new projects have these same settings.
 Let's ensure that all of these settings show up for new projects, by going to ***File->New Projects Setup->Settings for New Projects***.
 Once there, go through each of the settings we just changed and ensure that those options have been enabled.

 ***Remember that you may have to do all of these steps (including the token generation if you don't save the token somewhere) for each computer that you use.***
-For the Jetbrains settings only, another option that I recommend would be to sync your settings via your Jetbrains account.
+For the JetBrains settings only, another option that I recommend would be to sync your settings via your JetBrains account.
-That setting sync is located in the upper-right as a cog icon near the close window button.
+That setting sync is located in the upper right as a cog icon near the *close window* button.

 #### Running into issues?